 Pass rate refers to the percentage of pupils who passed standard seven examinations out of the total pupils who sat for the examinations.
 Figure 5.12 shows that pass rate for standard seven pupils was increasing though poor performance was observed in 2013.
-It decreased from 76.8 percent in 2011
+It decreased from 76.8 percent in 2011 to 75.3 percent in 2013, before rose significantly to 85.8 percent in 2015.
+One general observation from these data is that girls had lower pass rates than boys in all three years.
+The lower pass rate for girls is associated with the tendency of girls spending most of their time attending home affairs rather than engaging more in self-study.

-Figure 5.12: Pass rates of Pupils Who Sat for STD VII Examinations, Mwanza City Council; 2011, 2013 and 2015
+Figure 5.12 Pass rates of Pupils Who Sat for STD VII Examinations, Mwanza City Council; 2011, 2013 and 2015